jump to navigation

 A monument can be nothing more than a rough stone, a fragment of ruined wall as at Jerusalem, a tree, or a cross.
 Its sanctity is not a matter of beauty or of use or of age; it is venerated not as a work of art or as an antique, but as an echo from the remote past suddenly become present and actual.

-Further, we believe that that the study of the landscape and its monuments is didactic and invigorating; that there is no present space segmented from its former state of being cared for and honored.
+Further, we believe that the study of the landscape and its monuments is didactic and invigorating; that geography reveals lost linkages, that there is no present space segmented from its former state of being cared for and honored.

 I discovered your fascinating website today (by accident while exploring the web).
 Do you know where I could find out the history, or any info about the abandoned Ridge Ave.
 Subway stop at 13th Street and Ridge?
 The stops currently in use for this line are Broad Street, Chinatown, and 8th $ Market.
 You can see the remains of a fourth closed up station for the Ridge Ave Subway on Ridge Ave. between 13th Street and Spring Garden Street.
 Judging by the design of this closed subway stop it looks like it was still in use into the 1970s. –Carl